dwightjack/wok-pkgs/docs/packages/plugin-deploy-lftp/README.md

 **Notes:**

-- `hosts.production.path` will be used as the remote base directory for upload.
+- `targets.ftpserver.path` will be used as the remote base directory for upload.
-- `@wok-cli/plugin-deploy-lftp` will ignore any target host with other `deployStrategy`.
+- `@wok-cli/plugin-deploy-lftp` will ignore any target with other `deployStrategy`.

 Then configure the plugin as a strategy for `@wok/tasks`'s deploy task: